Your mission, if you choose to accept, is to try soaking grains in one recipe this week. You’re right: it’s controversial. But it can’t hurt.

 This dietician says soaking isn’t important.

-Read what other bloggers have to say:
+Read what other bloggers have to say about soaking grains:

 - The Nourishing Gourmet